crewed by owners Bob and Mary Schoen,

 No officials were officially nominated or the by-laws set up because it was the feeling that it would be better to wait and see what the outcome of the first meeting was before any action.

 We all enjoyed meeting Mr. W.H.
 Dole, who showed colored pictures of his trip up the west side of Vancouver Island and up the Columbia River.
-It just made up all wish the winter was over and summer was here.
-This yacht club is being formed to help us have more of an opportunity to get out and learn how to sail boats and maneuver different types of craft in these waters.
+It just made us all wish the winter was over and summer was here.
+This yacht club is being formed to help us have more of an opportunity to get out and learn how to sailboats and maneuver different types of craft in these waters.

 Bob promised another special attraction for the next meeting, either a speaker or more film.

 Memberships were accepted at the fee of $5 a year per family for just a short time.
 Those who got in on the ground floor had many advantages over our later members.
 Let's see the Parish Hall crowded at the next meeting."

 Unknown writer for the Friday Harbor Journal.
 1956.